-When people are encouraged to exercise together (via a gym session or when attending a class), they’re more likely to bond with each other, support each other through their fitness journey and stick to their goals.
+When people are encouraged to exercise together (via a gym session or when attending a group class like Metafit), they’re more likely to bond with each other, support each other through their fitness journey and stick to their goals.
 Most importantly, they’ll become better friends and colleagues to each other.

 Creates a more positive work environment and better company culture

 Encouraging the health and wellbeing of your staff members will lead to a more positive working environment for everyone.
 Healthy, valued employees are much more likely to be happier in their roles, work harder and contribute positively to the overall culture.

 The importance of workplace culture should not be underestimated.
 A recent study found that employee perks are one of the most important deciding factors for potential employees when looking for a job, second only to salary.
 So, with the best perks in place, you’ll help to foster a great company culture, which will, in turn, help to attract the best talent to your business.